Cooking Gorgeous

 Instructions

-• Using a vegetable peeler, make long peels of parmesan block the same way you’re peeling a big carrot, and add the shavings to the bowl.
+• Place those leaves in a large bowl.
+Make parmesan shavings using a vegetable peeler.
+Make long peels of the Parmesan block the same way you’re peeling a big carrot, and add the shavings to the bowl.

-• Thinly slice the red onions and add them to the bowl along with the dressing.
+• Thinly slice the red onions and add them to the salad.

 Notes

-• If your rocket leaves (or any other salad leaves, fresh herbs) are a bit wilted and not looking as fresh, the best way to make them revive is to put them in lukewarm water and soak them for 20 minutes.
-I have done it many times and works much better than cold or iced water.
+• If your arugula and spinach leaves (or any other salad leaves, fresh herbs) are a bit wilted and not looking as fresh, the best way to revive them is to put them in lukewarm water and soak them for 20 minutes.
+I have done it many times, and it works much better than cold or iced water

-• Make sure your rocket leaves are totally dried after washing them.
+• Make sure the leaves are totally dry after washing them.
 The quickest and most efficient way to dry salad leaves is to use a salad spinner.
 Alternatively, you can shake the salad leaves and drain them in a colander for about half an hour.

 Nutrition